Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 3-31.
 Lymph drainage of neck.

-Lymph nodes in the head and neck are highly simplified, despite their clinical significance.
+We have highly simplified lymph nodes in the head and neck, despite their clinical significance.
 It is because their subgroups and connections are too complex and indistinguishable when performing routine dissection.

 Fig. 3-32.
 Carotid sheath.